 “It’s a real challenge to cook and prepare a meal, then to cool it down, truck it onto the airplane, where it is reheated and served,” says Savino.
 On top of that, each meal must be sealed, checked by the Transportation Safety Administration, handled only by employees who have passed extensive background checks, then driven two miles from 121’s JFK facility, through a high-security gate, onto the tarmac, and to the waiting plane.
 “Now you understand why we have to charge $21 for a quart of milk,” says Savino.

 Loading a few hundred finely prepared meals onto a plane, of course, is no easy feat.
-It requires refrigerated, high-loader truckers (they have 15 of them), a full-time, round-the-clock staff of highly trained chefs and hospitality professionals, Port Authority clearance, US Custom clearance, FDA approval, and a wide variety of meal options.
-“We have a room in the JFK facility that remains at 52 degrees all the time,” says Savino of the ideal temperature for storing food to reheat.
+It requires refrigerated, high-loader truckers (they have 15 of them), a full-time, round-the-clock staff of highly trained chefs and hospitality professionals, Port Authority clearance, US Customs clearance, FDA approval, and a wide variety of meal options.
+“We have a room in the JFK facility that remains at 52 degrees all the time,” says Savino of the ideal temperature for storing food.

 “The meals we provide to airline diners is top-quality, made fresh every day,” says chef Bolender, who grew up in North Salem and caught the attention of executive chef DeVito when he worked at the nearby Peach Lake Market.
 “We are setting a higher industry standard.”